sorcei/Boba-Buddies/README.md

 # Boba-Buddies
-Locator for Boba shops in your current location
+Locator for Boba shops near you